y-yeah/hal19/README.md

 # the name of your virtual environment can be different.
 workon cv
 ```
 Is virtual environment not familiar with you?
-Take a look at the [official documentation](https://docs.python.org/3/tutorial/venv.html).
+Take a look at [Python's official documentation](https://docs.python.org/3/tutorial/venv.html).

 ### 4. Run Flask and open the server
 Flask is going to run a server for you, which is normally at localhost:5000.
 To do that, run: